 Kelly Brown Douglas is the Dean of the Episcopal Divinity School at Union Theological Seminary in the City of New York and the Bill and Judith Moyers Chair in Theology at Union.
 The Very Reverend Kelly Brown Douglas also serves as the Canon Theologian at the Washington National Cathedral and Theologian in Residence at Trinity Church Wall Street.
 Dean Douglas is the author of many articles and five books, including Sexuality and the Black Church: A Womanist Perspective and Stand Your Ground: Black Bodies and the Justice of God.
 Her academic work has focused on womanist theology, sexuality and the black church, and social justice.

-Emran El-Badawi, Program Director and Associate Professor of Middle Eastern Studies at the University of Houston, is founding Executive Director of the International Qur’anic Studies Association, which is dedicated to critical and respectful study of the Qur’an, as well as building bridges and promoting peace and mutual understanding through scholarship.
-His work has been featured in the media, including The New York Times, Forbes and Al-Jazeera.[ Letter 29 (2017) ]
+Emran El-Badawi, Program Director and Associate Professor of Middle Eastern Studies at the University of Houston, is co-founder of the International Qur’anic Studies Association, which is dedicated to critical and respectful study of the Qur’an, as well as building bridges and promoting peace and mutual understanding through scholarship.
+His work has been featured in the media, including The New York Times, Forbes, and Al-Jazeera.[Letter 18 (2021) Letter 29 (2017) ]

 Sarah Eltantawi, Assistant Professor of Comparative Religion and Islamic Studies at Evergreen State College, is a scholar of Islam and the author of Shari’ah on Trial: Northern Nigeria’s Islamic Revolution (University of California Press, 2017).
 She holds an MA in Middle Eastern Studies and a Ph.D. in the Study of Religion from Harvard University.
 She has published on contemporary Islamic law and society, Nigerian concepts of post-modernity, the stoning punishment in Islam, and the Egyptian revolution and its aftermath.[ Letter 72 (2017) ]